 The release of the Search Phase II survey results will bridge a significant distance between Search Phase I and the TREK survey conducted in 2013.
 Together, these three adjoining surveys will provide continuous high-quality magnetic data covering a 55,500 square kilometre area - equivalent to the size of Nova Scotia.

-The Search Phase II survey area includes the communities of Smithers, Burns Lake, Houston, Vanderhoof, and Fraser Lake and has an impressive mining history.
+The Search Phase II survey area has an impressive mining history.
+It includes communities such as Burns Lake and Fraser Lake and is near to Smithers, Houston, and Vanderhoof.
 The area is home to the former Bell-Granisle mines, the Endako mine -- one of the largest molybdenum mines in North America - and Huckleberry mine in the southwest.
 Just beyond the survey's border is the proposed Blackwater mine to the south.